To skip a step, press the shift key while clicking the button.

 Acquiring a new set of data (by clicking Get Position Data again) means erasing the old set.
 Be sure you have copied that data to the clipboard (and pasted it into a spreadsheet!) before proceeding.
 If, for some reason, you don't want to save the old data, just lie and say that you have.

 While you are tracking an object, the video controls remain active, so you can use them to move forward or backward before clicking the next point.
-The player always knows what frame it is showing, so the time information will always be correct...BUT read the next paragraph.
+The player always knows what frame it is showing, so the time information will always be correct for videos you took yourself...BUT read the Slow Motion section below if you are analyzing a movie clip you got from YouTube or you took your video using the slow motion setting on your camera.

 Uploading DataBack to top